-But 2018 has come and gone, with no indication to the general public that a negotiated settlement is in the works, or even that a trial date has been set.
+But 2018 has come and gone, with no indication to the general public that a negotiated settlement is in the works.

-The Saugeen Ojibwa Nation (SON) took the unusual step in 1994 of filing a lawsuit in the Ontario Superior Court of Justice to settle long-standing land claims, after years of frustrating talks with government officials.
+The Saugeen Ojibway Nation (SON) took the unusual step in 1994 of filing a lawsuit in the Ontario Superior Court of Justice to settle long-standing land claims after years frustration with the government-sanctioned process.
 Continue reading